Eviction of assured shorthold tenants

 If your tenancy has been periodic from the start, and did not have an initial fixed term, the notice must also:

 - end on the last day of a rental period

 - state that it is by virtue of Section 21 of the Housing Act 1988.

 - If your landlord is not registered, and has either not obtained the proper licence, or appointed an agent who is licensed, any section 21 notice they give you cannot be used to evict you.
 If you receive a section 21 notice you should check the Rent Smart Wales public register to see if your landlord or agent is registered and complied with the licensing rules.
 If they have not then the notice will not be valid.

-- If you have received a section 21 notice but don’t think your landlord has protected your deposit, provided you with the prescribed information, or is properly registered or licensed, seek advice.
+If you have received a section 21 notice but don’t think your landlord has protected your deposit, provided you with the prescribed information, is properly registered or licensed, or has charged you a banned letting fee then seek advice.

 For a quick reference, have a look at our fact sheet ‘Is your section 21 notice valid?’

 Tenants with periodic tenancies : fault grounds

 If your landlord is relying on a reason, or ‘ground’ to evict you (such as rent arrears), the length of time on the notice depends on which ground your landlord is using.
 It can be either 14 days or 2 months, depending on the reason.

 If the landlord is using a ground, the notice is valid for 1 year.
 If court action is not started within this time the landlord has to serve a new notice.